The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 New Zealand supports Palau through the North Pacific Development Fund, which is administered by the Consulate-General in Honolulu, Hawaii.
 It provides funding for locally run projects up to the value of NZ$75,000 per project.

-- New Zealand is represented in Palau by the Palau is represented by the Consulate-General in Honolulu
+- New Zealand is represented in Palau by the Consulate-General in Honolulu

 - Palau does not have an embassy or consular service in New Zealand